-Connecting through touch.
-As an immersant seeks to understand this new reality, they reach out toward these strange bodies.
-Another immersant reaches toward them in response and, as their hands make contact (Fig. 4), they find their aura bodies suddenly connected as they progress to exchange mode.
+Connecting Through Touch.
+As an immersant seeks to understand this new reality they reach out towards these strange bodies.
+Another immersant reaches to them in response and as their hands make contact (Figure 4), they find their aura bodies suddenly connected as they progress to exchange mode.
 Particles fly between their bodies, breaking the previously clear boundary and creating a sense of connection.